 What Olympians and World Champions will be at camp?

-We will have at least two former Olympians at each Session.
+We will have at least three former Olympians at each Session.
 Our

-Olympic and world championship coaches and gymnast names will be posted on
+Olympic and world championship coaches and gymnast’s names will be posted on

-Twitter and our website once they are contracted in 2013.
+Twitter and our website once they are contracted.

 Who are your instructors?